 Field Description Slot ID Slot on the server switch in which the card resides.
 Used Memory Used memory on the card, in kilobytes.
 Free Memory Available memory on the device, in kilobytes.
-Used Disk Space a Used disk space on partition a, in kilobytes.
-Free Disk Space a Available disk space on partition a, in kilobytes.
-Used Disk Space b Used disk space on partition b, in kilobytes.
-Free Disk Space b Available disk space on partition b, in kilobytes.
-Current Image Source Image that the card runs on the active operating system.
+Used Disk Space Used disk space on the card, in kilobytes.
+Free Disk Space Available disk space on the device, in kilobytes.
+Current Image Source Image that the card runs.
 Image Source for Next Reboot Image that the card runs when you reboot.
-Last Image Source image a Displays the Image used, when the card was booted up.
-Image-a First image on partition a, stored on the card.
-Image-a Second image on partition a, stored on the card.
-Last Image Source image b Displays the Image used, when the card was booted up.
-Image-b First image on partition b, stored on the card.
-Image-b Second image on partition b, stored on the card.
+Image One First image stored on the card.
+Image Two Second image stored on the card.
 CPU Description Description of the CPU on the card.
+PIC Firmware Revision (select cards) Current PIC firmware version that the card runs.
 FPGA Firmware Revision (select cards) Current FPGA firmware version that the card runs.
 IB Firmware Revision Version of InfiniBand firmware on the card.
 For platforms designed with the InfiniScale III switch chip (7000 and 7008 platforms), the Chassis Manager displays the device ID and version number of the InfiniBand chip for each card.
 For platforms using the original InfiniScale switch chip (3001 and 3012 platforms), no parenthetical text appears.
 The Cisco SFS 3001 and Cisco SFS 3012 chassis run original InfiniScale switch chips.
 The Cisco SFS 7000 and Cisco SFS 7008 chassis run later versions.
 Card Uptime How long, in seconds, the card has been running.
+Close Closes the Card Inventory window.
+Help Opens the online help.